Questions and Answers About Using Magnets to Treat Pain

 The other magnets used for health purposes are called electromagnets, because they generate magnetic fields only when electrical current flows through them.
 The magnetic field is created by passing an electric current through a wire coil wrapped around a magnetic core.
 Electromagnets can be pulsed--that is, the magnetic field is turned on and off very rapidly.

-2. Is the use of magnets considered conventional medicine or complementary
+2. Is the use of magnets considered conventional medicine or complementary and alternative medicine?

 Conventional medicine and complementary and alternative medicine (CAM) are defined in below.